Tenders and contract opportunities

 Procurement Act 2023

-The rules governing public procurement are changing, the new Procurement Act seeks to transform Public Procurement to create a simpler and more flexible commercial system whilst remaining compliant with international obligations.
+The rules governing public procurement have changed.
+The new Procurement Act was implemented on 24 February 2025 to create a simpler and more flexible commercial system whilst remaining compliant with international obligations.

-The Procurement Act will replace the Public Contract Regulations for how Public Procurement activities are regulated in the UK and is effective from the 24 February 2025.
+The Procurement Act replaced the Public Contract Regulations for how public procurement activities are regulated in the UK.

-The Government Commercial Function have prepared a range of webinars for suppliers to get ready for the new act:
+The Government Commercial Agency have prepared webinars to help suppliers understand their obligations for the new act:

 Performance and contract management